-The general expectation is that your clinical schedule will be "day shift," Monday through Friday, and a minimum of 4 hours per "shift", until you have met the specified time requirement AND you are deemed competent in the relevant areas.
+The general expectation is that your clinical schedule will be "day shift," Monday through Friday, and a minimum of 8 hours per "shift", until you have met the specified time requirement AND you are deemed competent in the relevant areas.
 Assignment of any other schedule must be agreed upon by the MLT Program Director and the respective Site Coordinator.
 The "student practicum shift" can be defined like a clinical lab shift.
 If the clinical affiliate does not have 12-hour shift, the student will NOT be working a 12-hour shift.
 Students are required to take a 30 min "rest" break if they "work" 6 or more hours.
+Please plan ahead with your employer if you will need to take time off, reduce work schedule, or use vacation time to complete clinical practicums.